Nigel G Wilcox

 06.07.18 Another morning and the sun shines bright, hot too!
 Delivery of the speaker wire, so will have a go later today rewiring the speakers.

 Dan from Go Eco Car Parts Ltd contacted me today, concerning the bonnet, only to suggest it will cost another £100 on top of the £430, because the Z3 bonnet was big.
 Really!
 I did suggest, he should have known the size of the Z3 bonnet when he made the deal?
 As this project goes, the price is what was quoted; I was not willing to pay anymore and I was ready to cancel the order with a full refund.
 Dan's reply was that the paint sprayers needed payment, he also suggested it was his error on his part, fair play, he was right on this occasion....
-With that suggestion and knowing this work had been negotiated and agreed, I did state I was a man of my word and I expected him and the company he worked for to be the same!
-I also suggested, (letting a cat out of the bag) the team putting this vehicle together were associated with the British Army and there was originally going to be publicity, (one suggests whatever is needed to hang on to one's hard earned purchases, he wasn't to know!) - publicity!
-Well here it is on my website!
+With that suggestion and knowing this work had been negotiated and agreed, I did state I was a man of my word and I expected him and the company to be the same!
+I also suggested, (letting a cat out of the bag) the team putting this vehicle together were associated with the British Army and there was going to be publicity with this project, (one suggests whatever, that is needed to hang on to one's hard earned purchases, he wasn't to know there was no publicity!)
+Well!
+Here is the publicity, on my website!
 Dan decided to go back to his management and call me back after about five minutes.

 07.07.18 The hot days continue, too hot to work, however I have loads to do, so will have to work through it.
 I am attempting to sort out the cigarrette lighter and the radio today.
 The wiring looked to be a nightmare under the glove compartment and this is what I have to face - See image below: